 After World War II, the need for this rail spur gradually declined as many industries in the city and town began moving to other parts of the country.
 In operation until the closure of the state hospital in the 1990s, it has remained unused ever since.

 A new, 1.2-mile, multi-use path for pedestrians and cyclists is changing the face of Poughkeepsie by offering unprecedented access between residential and commercial neighborhoods in the city and the town.
-This new corridor — open 24 hours a day all year long — now allows residents and visitors alike to bike and walk to work, school, local businesses, hospitals and parks.
+This new corridor — open 24 hours a day year round — now allows residents and visitors alike to bike and walk to work, school, local businesses, hospitals, and parks.

 Stretching from the new Hudson Heritage Plaza in the town, to Parker Avenue in the city, the trail serves as an important link for the city’s Northside neighborhoods where many households face economic challenges and may not have access to a vehicle.
 The path is lit and under 24-hour video monitoring.

-The MJM Northside Line will continue to offer safe, convenient access between the city’s Northside and the town’s northern neighborhoods, as well as provide a car-free option to walk or bike to work, school, shops, medical facilities, and public parks.
-Those living directly adjacent to the trail stand to benefit the most from this new green infrastructure.
+The MJM Northside Line will continue to offer safe, convenient access between the city’s Northside and the town’s northern neighborhoods.
+It also provides a car-free option to walk or bike to work, school, shops, medical facilities, and public parks.
+People living directly adjacent to the trail stand to benefit the most from this new green infrastructure.
 With the potential to bring new people to different areas of the city, the MJM Northside Line could create economic opportunities for Poughkeepsie.

 Dutchess County is leading the overall project, from preliminary design and permitting to final construction.
 Project partner Scenic Hudson enabled the project by purchasing the former rail lines.
 Hudson Valley Engineering Associates (HVEA) of Beacon is the design engineer of the new trail system and is assisting the county with necessary environmental permitting.
 Susan G. Blickstein, LLC is assisting HVEA, Inc. in community outreach and engagement.